rgesit/app/README.md

 #### Views

-In version 1.1 to display the output diveloper simply just echo the variable just like this:
+In version 1.1 to display the output developer simply just echo the variable just like this:

 ```php
 public function index($id = 0)